sinouJ/iim_node_crud/README.md

 ## Summary

 1. ## Installation
-The application is initializable with docker or locally

 	1. ### Docker
 		- `docker-compose up --build`
 		- Access the application at the following url : [`http://localhost:8080`](http://localhost:8080 "`http://localhost:8080`")